 - 2.1 Introduction

-- 2.2 Learning Outcomes
+- 2.2 Intended Learning Outcomes

-- 2.3 Objectives of Information Retrieval
+- 2.3 Main Content

-- 2.4 Functions of Information Retrieval
+- 3.1 Objectives and Functions of Information Retrieval

-- 2.5 Summary
+- 4.0 Conclusion

-- 2.6 Glossary
+- 5.0 Summary

-- 2.7 References/Further Readings
+- 6.0 Tutor-Marked Assignment (SAEs)

-- 2.8 Possible Answers to Self-Assessment Exercises (SAEs)
+- 7.0 References/Further Reading

-The previous Unit explored the definition and tools of information retrieval as well as underscored the exponential growth in information resources of diverse formats which necessitate the need for accurate mechanism for ensuring corresponding rate of accessibility and search ability to forestall underutilization and user frustration.
-It is against this background that unit 2 will examine specifically the objectives and functions of information retrieval with the aim of stimulating interest and deeper appreciation of the concept and its versatility in human endeavors.
+The previous Unit explored the definition and tools of information retrieval as well as underscored the exponential growth in information resources of diverse formats which necessitate the need for accurate mechanism for ensuring corresponding rate of accessibility and search ability to forestall underutilisation and user frustration.
+It is against this background that unit 2 will examine specifically the Objectives And functions of information retrieval with the aim of stimulating interest and deeper appreciation of the concept and its versatility in human endeavors.

-- i.
-Discuss eight objectives of Information Retrieval - ii.
-Identify the six functions of information retrieval.
+- discuss eight Objectives of Information Retrieval as enunciated by Onwuchekwa - identify the six functions of information retrieval.